matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 Messages with multiple attachments now already implemented in many messengers, for example - in Skype, Slack, VK Messenger.
 And Matrix, because lack of support, now have problems with bridging those messages to Matrix rooms.

 ## Proposal

+For solve described problem, I propose to add `m.attachment` relation type to current events, that will point to other media events in room, which must be shown as attachment to current event, and `is_attachment: true` marker field to all media, that was send to be an attachment for some message.

-Matrix client allow users to attach media (images, video, files) to message without instant sending of them to room, and send together with text message.
+With having this feature, Matrix client should allow users to attach one or multiple media (images, video, files) to message on client side, without instant sending of them to room, and send them together with text message.

 When user press "Send" button, Matrix client do the upload of all media, that user attached to message, as separate events to room (how it is done now), before sending message with typed text.
 And after sending of all attachments is finished, client send message with aggregating event, using `m.relates_to` field (from the [MSC2674: Event relationships](https://github.com/matrix-org/matrix-doc/pull/2674)), that points to all previously sent events with media, to group them into one gallery.

 For exclude showing those events in modern clients before grouping event added, I propose extend separate media events via adding "marker" field `is_attachment: true`, if clients got this value - they must exclude showing this media in timeline, and shows them only in gallery with grouping event.

-Example of media event, that send before grouping event:
+Example of media event, that send before aggregating event:
 ```json
 {
   "msgtype": "m.image",